-Thank you for agreeing to answer some questions for The Short Story, Vanessa.
+Thank you for agreeing to answer some questions for TSS Publishing, Vanessa.
 I’m looking forward to hearing more about your work.

 It is a pleasure, Lindsay – thank you for asking me.